This Discussion channel is currently closed.

 Default_avatar

-Ron Ruud almost 6 years ago
+Ron Ruud over 6 years ago

 I am currently a South Dakota resident but spent 85% of my life as a Minnesota resident.
 I graduated from college in Marshall MN and worked and raised my family in Marshall.
 I have owned a cabin on Lake Cochrane for 25 years.
 The area selected for this Wind Farm is NOT like the rest of southern MN.
 As stated in a letter from Kevin Mixon to RES, "this project area contains a significant amount of habitat within and adjacent to the project area.
 Native prairie, lakes, wetlands (including calcareous fens), streams, grassland, and pasture are prevalent throughout the project area.
 As such the MNDNR believes this site poses a high risk to wildlife, especially bats."
 The MNDNR number one recommendation (which I have not seen in any other projects in this area) is: !)
 Consider developing a LWECS at a more appropriate location that does not contain as much habitat for birds and bats.
 I understand that each tower location is analyzed so the least amount of harm or impact will occur..
 That's fine if the farm was one tower.
 However when it contains 44 in a high risk area, it's the cumulative effect that destroys the whole area.
 What MN is giving up is not replaceable and will be negatively changed forever.